-During the year ended June 30, 2022, the Alumni Association invested in the Blackstone Real Estate Income Trust, Inc. and the Partners Group Private Equity (Master Fund), LLC - Class I. These funds are investments in investment vehicles that calculate net asset value.
-The fair value measurement of these funds at June 30, 2023 and 2022 is \$764,826 and \$711,461, respectively.
-There are no unfunded commitments to the funds as of June 30, 2023.
+The Alumni Association invests in the Blackstone Real Estate Income Trust, Inc. and the Partners Group Private Equity (Master Fund), LLC - Class I. These funds are investments in investment vehicles that calculate net asset value.
+The fair value measurement of these funds at June 30, 2024 and 2023 is \$780,433 and \$764,826, respectively.
+There are no unfunded commitments to the funds as of June 30, 2024.